CreativeInquiry/ARKit-Educational-Templates/README.md

 ```
 git clone https://github.com/khanniie/Arkit-github
 ```
-Then, open the `unity-arkit` folder within the downloaded folder using Unity Hub.
+Then, **open the `unity-arkit` folder** within the downloaded folder using Unity Hub (the project uses Unity 2019.2.3f1, but any Unity v2017.4+ will probably work as well).
+You can open it in Unity Hub by selecting the "ADD" button and choosing the correct folder.
+Note that the folder to open is not the root directory!
+It is a folder called `unity-arkit` within the downloaded folder.

+It might ask for iOS support, which you will have to install if you haven't already.
+You can install iOS support within Unity hub with `Installs->Add Modules`

+# Getting Started #

+Once you have the project downloaded, try building one of the scenes in the Examples folder to test that everything is working as expected.
+1. Once the project is open in Unity, select any of the scenes in the Examples folder.
+2. Click on the scene to open it (it will have a thumbnail that looks like the Unity logo).
+3. Once your scene is open, you can follow the steps in [Building to Xcode](#building-to-xcode) to build to your phone.
+4. Once you've built to your phone and have confirmed that the app built runs, you can start developing your own apps!
+5. It's highly recommended that you follow the steps in [building ARkit Remote](#building-the-app) to build the arkit remote app to your phone so that you can develop more efficiently.
+6. Test out a few of the other example scenes using the remote tool, see what looks interesting and build your own AR app!

 # Building to Xcode
 When you're done developing in Unity and want to build the app to your phone, you need to use Xcode to actually build the app on your phone.
 Xcode is Apple's development tool for their products.
 Unity can build you an Xcode project, and you can open the folder that is built, open the Xcode project, and build using Xcode, signing with your free account.

 These are the steps you will roughly follow:
 1. Open the scene you want to build.